By Donna Cardillo, RN, MA, CSP

 In addition to your local public library, you’ll find some specialized resources in college libraries, most of which, with few exceptions, allow anyone to come in and browse.
 Of course, you can’t take any books out if you’re not a student there, but you can certainly sit and read and take notes or photocopy some magazine articles.
 And if you go to the library of a college that offers nursing or healthcare degrees, you’ll probably find all of the professional specialty journals there for your perusal.
 Scan the table of contents of a few and look for interesting articles.

 If you’re bored, go to the library.
 If you’re feeling low, go to the library.
 If you want to brush up on your interview technique, learn how to be a better manager, or sharpen your communication and speaking skills, the public library is the place to start.
-Reacquaint yourself with your local library, make friends with the librarian, and embark on an endless journey of information and inspiration.
+Reacquaint yourself with your local library, make friends with the librarian and library staff, and embark on an endless journey of information and inspiration.

 All rights reserved.
 Used with permission.